Understanding auto refinancing

 Easily start the refinance process through Caribou.
 Apply in minutes.

-Researching auto lenders
+Step 4: Researching auto lenders

-Now that you have prepared all necessary paperwork, it’s time to understand who you will be working with to get money for your loan, aka lenders.
+Now that you have prepared all the necessary paperwork, it’s time to understand who you will be working with to get money for your loan, aka lenders.
 There are several types of lending institutions that provide refinancing, including banks and credit unions.
 Other online resources like lending marketplaces can help qualified individuals find competitive refinancing offers.
 When refinancing your loan, understanding these various types of lenders will allow you to ensure you are receiving an optimal deal from the right lender.

 Lending institutions

 When refinancing your car loan, you are borrowing money from a lending institution.
-The lending institution provides the funds for your new loan thus becoming your new creditor.
+The lending institution provides the funds for your new loan, thus becoming your new creditor.
 The two main types of lending institutions are credit unions and banks.
 Both provide similar auto lending services, but there are slight nuances that are important to understand.

 Auto loans from credit unions